decaporg/decap-cms/website/content/docs/gatsby.md

 ## Add Netlify CMS to your site

 First let's install some dependencies.
-We'll need `netlify-cms` and `gatsby-plugin-netlify-cms`.
+We'll need `netlify-cms`, `netlify-cms-app` and `gatsby-plugin-netlify-cms`.
 Run the following command in the terminal at the root of your site:

 ```sh
 npm install --save netlify-cms netlify-cms-app gatsby-plugin-netlify-cms